 As we grow older, the effects of age-related degeneration may start a chain reaction in the development of other neck and back conditions.

-The following conditions may contribute to the narrowing of the spinal canal (spinal stenosis), nerve compression and nerve pain:
+The following conditions may contribute to the narrowing of the spinal canal, called spinal stenosis, nerve compression and nerve pain:

-- Degenerative joint disease — This disease, also known as osteoarthritis, occurs in a similar fashion to degenerative disc disease.
-Cartilage and lubricating fluid between the facet joints of the spine also break down over time, which can lead to pinched nerves that cause pain, stiffness and inflammation.
+- Degenerative joint disease.
+This condition, also known as osteoarthritis, occurs in a similar fashion to degenerative disc disease.
+Cartilage and lubricating fluid between the facet joints of the spine break down over time, which can lead to pinched nerves that cause pain, stiffness and inflammation.

-- Thickening of ligaments — The ligaments that hold the spine together might stiffen and becoming thicker, possibly adding to spinal stenosis and nerve pain.
+- Thickening of ligaments.
+The ligaments that hold the spine together might stiffen and become thicker, possibly adding to spinal stenosis and nerve pain.

-While aging is an unavoidable part of life, it may be a risk factor for painful spine conditions over time.
-If nerve pain has affected your quality of life, and you’ve found that nonsurgical treatment has not relieved your symptoms, contact Laser Spine Institute to learn about our minimally invasive spine surgery.
+Aging is an unavoidable part of life and it is the largest risk factor for painful spine conditions over time.
+If nerve pain has affected your quality of life and you’ve found that nonsurgical treatment like physical therapy or medication has not relieved your symptoms, contact Laser Spine Institute to learn about our minimally invasive spine surgery.

-Contact us today to take the next step toward pain relief and wellness.
-We can provide a no-cost MRI review* to find out if you’re a candidate for our procedures.
+We can provide a free MRI review* to find out if you’re a potential candidate for one of our procedures.